PProvost/ESP01-Hubitat-Motion-Sensor/README.md

     If you don't want to remove the regulator from your sensor, you can still power it with 3.3V following the guide above [4], but you may still need to remove the 1k resistor.

-* I've included a folder called "Hubitat Driver" that contains the Device Driver code you will need to import into your home automation hub.
-There are plenty of online resources explaining how to do that, so I'll not get into that here.